Sasaki-Einstein Geometry, GK Geometry and the AdS/CFT correspondence: Sasaki-Einstein geometry

 The construction of \cite{Douglas:1996sw} for $S^5/\Gamma$ was then extended to a few non-orbifold examples in \cite{Klebanov:1998hh,Morrison:1998cs}.
-For the case of $T^{1,1}$, for which the metric was explicitly known, the large isometry group, $SU(2)^2\times U(1)$, was instrumental in determining the dual quiver gauge theory \cite{Klebanov:1998hh}.
-A proposal for the suspended pinch point (toric) singularity appeared in \cite{Morrison:1998cs}.
-However, since the corresponding explicit SE metric was not known, this proposal could not be conclusively checked until the later discovery of the $L^{a,b,c}$ SE metrics \cite{Cvetic:2005ft}, which included the suspended pinch point as a special case \cite{Martelli:2005wy}.
-Another set of early constructions of field theories dual to SE manifolds are the quiver gauge theories associated with the toric del Pezzo singularities $dP_k$ with $k=1,2,3$ \cite{Feng:2000mi}.
-While $dP_3$ yields a regular SE metric, $dP_1$ and $dP_2$ turned out to give rise to irregular SE manifolds, with $dP_1$ in fact corresponding to $Y^{2,1}$ \cite{Martelli:2004wu}.
+For the case of $T^{1,1}$, for which the metric was explicitly known, the large isometry group, $SU(2)^2\times U(1)$, was instrumental in determining the dual quiver \cite{Klebanov:1998hh}.
+A proposal for the suspended pinch point (SPP) (toric) singularity appeared in \cite{Morrison:1998cs}.
+However, since the corresponding explicit SE metric was not known, this proposal could not be conclusively checked until the later discovery of the $L^{a,b,c}$ SE metrics \cite{Cvetic:2005ft}, which included the SPP as a special case \cite{Martelli:2005wy}.
+Another set of early constructions are the quiver gauge theories associated with the toric del Pezzo singularities $dP_k$ with $k=1,2,3$ \cite{Feng:2000mi}. $dP_1$, $dP_2$ and $dP_3$ are all toric, with toric Calabi Yau cones, and hence are not obstructed. $dP_3$ yields a regular SE metric, which is not explicitly known. $dP_1$ and $dP_2$ both give rise to irregular SE metrics with $dP_1$ corresponding to $Y^{2,1}$ [64], while the metric for $dP_2$, called $X^{2,1}$, is not explicitly known.
 Quivers for the remaining del Pezzos $dP_k$, $k=4,\dots,8$ were found in \cite{Wijnholt:2002qz}.

 For the general family of $Y^{p,q}$ metrics, the dual quiver gauge theories were obtained in \cite{Benvenuti:2004dy}, building on \cite{Martelli:2004wu,Bertolini:2004xf}.
 In addition to utilising the global symmetries and an understanding of the corresponding toric CY singularities \cite{Martelli:2004wu}, a third and crucial tool was $a$-maximization \cite{Bertolini:2004xf,Benvenuti:2004dy}.
-In particular, this was used to show that the proposed quivers, which are defined in the UV, flow to SCFTs in the IR with a central charge precisely agreeing with the volume of the $Y^{p,q}$ manifolds via \eqref{acentse}, which could be computed using the explicit metrics.
+In particular, this was used to show that the proposed quivers, which are defined in the UV, flow to SCFTs in the IR with a central charge precisely agreeing with the volume of the $Y^{p,q}$ manifolds via \eqref{acentse}.
 A more precise check of the duality was further provided in \cite{Herzog:2006bu}, by explicitly matching a basis of fractional branes in the $C(Y^{p,q})$ geometries to the quivers.

 Similar strategies were used in \cite{Franco:2005sm} to identify the quiver gauge theories dual to the $L^{a,b,c}$ family of SE metrics.
 In parallel, increasingly efficient techniques, known as ``inverse algorithms'', were developed to extract the quiver gauge theories directly from toric CY singularities.
 This line of research culminated with the dimer models and brane tiling constructions \cite{Franco:2005rj,Hanany:2008fj,Franco:2017jeo}.
 Furthermore, an off-shell agreement between $a$-maximization and volume minimization for toric $D=5$ SE was demonstrated in \cite{Butti:2005vn} (and later extended to the non-toric case in \cite{Eager:2010yu}).
 The structure of the superconformal multiplets was obtained from the toric SE geometry in \cite{Eager:2012hx} and this was also successfully matched with a computation of the single-trace superconformal index in the quiver gauge theory.
 In light of all these developments, combined with the fact that the existence of SE metrics in the toric class are not obstructed \cite{Futaki:2006cc}, the AdS/CFT correspondence for $AdS_5\times SE_5$ solutions in the toric case can be considered to be rather well understood (at leading order in the large $N$ limit).